York MP3 Audio Walking Tours

 Walking time: 60 mins

 As the name suggests, this walk takes you along York’s famous city wall, which encircles the city, giving great views on either side.
-The route also passes by York Castle Museum and Clifford’s Tower.
+The route also passes by York Castle Museum and Clifford’s Tower, as well as passing close by the National Centre for Early Music, housed in a church.

 Zip file (includes PDF map): 10.90 Mb